vivainio/keykeeper/README.md

 ## keykeeper-issue

-There is a partner python command line application to issue keys using the secret provided in parameter store.
+There is a partner python command line application to issue *JWT tokens* using the secret key provided in parameter store.

 Usage: